The plaque says he was her loved husband. No mention of a daughter, as though he never had one.

 His brother, who looks so much like him, looks at me with the kind of love and care I rarely saw in my father.
 I see it in my cousins, I feel it in the land where I once lived when I was very young.
 A feeling of belonging.

 The best gift he ever gave me was his family.
-But it’s a gift I can only receive when I shed the old beliefs that shielded me from the painful truth they all know, the truth about the kind of man my father was.
+It’s a gift I can only receive when I shed the old beliefs that shielded me from what they all know, the truth about the kind of man my father was.
 An outsider, craving a glory he didn’t earn, self-serving and empty.

 This Christmas I felt myself come out of contraction.
 I felt my heart expand, enough to make space for all that is real, for the feelings, and for the family who have always been here.